This story was most recently updated Dec. 19, 2019 with new information on bans.

-Massachusetts became the first state to enact a law banning flavored tobacco and vaping products, including menthol cigarettes.
-The ban on flavored vaping products is effective immediately, while the ban on menthol cigarettes goes into effect June 1, 2020.
+In November, Massachusetts became the first state to enact a law banning flavored tobacco and vaping products, including menthol cigarettes.
+The ban on flavored vaping products went into effect immediately, while the ban on menthol cigarettes goes into effect June 1, 2020.

 The American Medical Association called for a ban on all e-cigarette and vaping products from the market.
 "We have very little evidence about the short- and long-term health consequences of e-cigarettes and vaping products,” said AMA President Patrice A. Harris, MD, in a statement.